Urban art

-Urban art combines street art and graffiti and is often used to summarize all visual art forms arising in urban areas, being inspired by urban architecture or present urban lifestyle.
+Urban art combines street art, guerrilla art, and graffiti and is often used to summarize all visual art forms arising in urban areas, often inspired by urban architecture and contemporary urban lifestyles.

 Because the urban arts are characterized by existing in the public space, they are often viewed as vandalism and destruction of private property.

 Although urban art started at the neighborhood level, where many people of different cultures live together, it is an international art form with an unlimited number of uses nowadays.
 Many urban artists travel from city to city and have social contacts all over the world.
 The notion of 'Urban Art' developed from street art which is primarily concerned with graffiti culture.
 Urban art represents a broader cross-section of artists that, in addition to covering traditional street artists working in formal gallery spaces, also cover artists using more traditional media but with a subject matter that deals with contemporary urban culture and political issues.
 In Paris, Le Mur is a public museum of urban art.